 Equipment and Supplies Needed

-- A NO-STRESS HEAT PRESS - Get professional heat-transfer results without the guesswork and repeated...
+- A NO-STRESS HEAT PRESS — Get pro-level heat-transfer results with Cricut EasyPress 2, the speed of...

 If you already have a printer and an iron, all you will need to purchase is heat transfer paper.